2. Summary of Significant Accounting Policies

 The fair value at grant date of equity-settled share-based payment transactions is expensed over the vesting period with a corresponding increase in equity, taking into account the best available estimate of the number of shares expected to vest under the service and performance conditions.

 For cash-settled share-based payment transactions, the fair value of the liability for the awards made is measured at each reporting date and at the settlement date.
 The fair value is recognized over the vesting period.
 The amount of expense recognized takes into account the best available estimate of the number of equity instruments expected to vest under the service and performance conditions underlying each share and option award granted.

 Provisions are recognized when the Group has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources will be required to settle the obligation, and a reliable estimate of the amount can be made.
 Provisions are measured at the present value of the expenditures expected to be required to settle the obligation using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
 The increase in the provision due to the passage of time is recognized as interest expense.

-Provisions are classified as current liabilities unless the Group has an unconditional right to postpone settlement of the liability for at least 12 months after the balance sheet date.
+Provisions are classified as current liabilities unless the Group has an unconditional right to postpone settlement for, or the provision is due to be settled at least 12 months after the balance sheet date.

-Legal and regulatory provisions are recognized for possible claims mainly related to governmental institutions valued at the present value of the expected cash outflow.
+Legal and regulatory provisions are recognized for possible claims mainly related to governmental institutions.

 Provisions for rectifying and replacement defects are classified as warranty provisions.
 The provision is based on past experience and future expectations of warranty claims.
 Warranty costs are recognized in the Income Statement under cost of sales and directly related costs.